GoogleCloudPlatform/oozie-to-airflow/README.md

 `configuration.properties` and fill in with configuration data.

 ### Output
-In this example the output will appear in `output/shell/test_shell_dag.py`.
+In this example the output will be created in `./output/shell/` folder.

 The converted DAG uses the `BashOperator` in Airflow, which executes the desired shell action with Pig by invoking `gcloud dataproc jobs submit pig --cluster=<cluster> --region=<region>